dwkim78/ASTRiDE/README.md

-# ASTRiDE (Automated Streak Detection for High Velocity Objects)
+# ASTRiDE (Automated Streak Detection for Astronomical Images)

 This package is the Python version of the streak detection pipeline ([Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and [https://sites.google.com/site/dwkim78/streak-detection](https://sites.google.com/site/dwkim78/streak-detection)) originally programmed in C.

 Basic idea is same with the C version, which uses a contour map of a fits image to detect streaks.
 Nevertheless, the Python version has improved algorithm for determining whether each edge (i.e. each contour) in the contour map is a streak or not For details, see the section "[How to Use ASTRiDE](#4-how-to-use-astride)".

-<b>Note</b>: ASTRiDE's acronym includes "High Velocity Objects" (because it is the title of the published paper), thus relatively long streaks.
+The published paper title includes "High Velocity Objects", which means relatively long streaks.
 ASTRiDE, however, is able to detect any kind of streaks whose lengths are either short or long.
+That is why the acronym, ASTRiDE, does not include "High Velocity Objects".

 ## Index